 If the divorcing couple does not have a marital contract, a judge can award alimony to either person if the circumstances permit.
 Maryland statutes provide judges with guidance on factors to be considered when deciding if an award of alimony is merited, including the length of the marriage, the ability of each person to support themselves, and each person’s age and physical health.
 The full list of considerations is outlined in Maryland Code, Family Law §11-106.

-Types of Alimony in Maryland
+What Types of Alimony are Available in Maryland?

 There are at least three kinds of alimony in Maryland: alimony pendente lite, rehabilitative alimony, and indefinite alimony.
 Each type has its own purpose and requirements, and not all kinds are appropriate in every case.
 A seasoned Maryland alimony attorney could help a claimant determine which kinds of spousal support would fulfill their needs.